ge-flight-analytics/emspy/README.md

 query = FltQuery(c, 'ems9', data_file = 'metadata.db')
 ```
 where optional `data_file` input specifies the SQLite file that will be used to read/write the meta data in the local machine.
 If there is no file with a specified file name, a new db file will be created.
 If no file name is passed, it will generate a db file in the default location (emspy/data).
+If None is specified, no db file will be created.